Kamik423/cutie/readme.md

 The bool what has been selected.

+## Support

+This does not support Windows, only Unix systems due to Windows not supporting the ANSII escape sequences all of this is based on.

-# Contributing
+## Contributing

-If you want to contribute, please feel free to suggest features or implement some from the (roadmap)[#Roadmap], other ones that are still lacking, or bugfixes.
+If you want to contribute, please feel free to suggest features or implement them yourself.

-Also **please encounter any issues and bugs you might find!**
+Also **please report any issues and bugs you might find!**

-# Authors
+## Authors

 * Currently this entire project is just by me.

-# License
+## License

 The project is licensed under the [MIT-License](license.md).

-# Acknowledgments
+## Acknowledgments

 * This project uses the module [Readchar](https://pypi.org/project/readchar/) for direct input handling.